Assigning Video Lessons

 1. While in the "Content" tab, click on "My Content" on the left-hand side.

-2. Hover your mouse over the video you wish to assign.
+2. Check the box below the video (or videos) you wish to assign.

-4. Click "Assign," then select the classes you want to assign the video to.
+4. Choose the classes you want to assign the video to.

-5. Add a start date, due date, start time and prevent skipping, if desired.
+5. Add a start date, due date and start time, and choose if you want to prevent skipping, turn on closed-captioning or post on Google Classroom if desired.

 6. Click "Assign" and you're done!